core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 ## Addresses

-\[ ... coap+bluetooth://00-11-22-33-44-55-66-77-88-99/.well-known/core ... \]
+The URI scheme associated with CoAP over GATT is "coap+gatt".
+The default value of Uri-Host is the MAC address of the CoAP server, in hexadecimal encoding, with the dash character ("-") separating the bytes.
+\[ Some bikeshedding is expected on these details. \]

+User information and port are always absent with this scheme.

+Assembling the URI of a request for the discovery resource of a BLE device with the MAC address 00:11:22:33:44:55 would thus be assembled, under the rules of {{Section 6.4 of RFC7252}}, to `coap+gatt://00-11-22-33-44-55/.well-known/core`.

+Locally defined host or service name registries may be used to create names that are more suitable for human interaction.
+For DNS, which is widely used for this purpose, no record types are registered that map to Bluetooth MAC addresses at the time of writing.

 Note that on some platforms (e.g. Web Bluetooth {{webbluetooth}}), the peer's or the own address may not be known application.
-They may come up with an application-internal authority component (e. g. `coap+bluetooth://id-SomeInternalIdentifier/.well-known/core`), but must be aware that those can not be expressed towards anything outside the local stack.
+They may come up with an application-internal registered name component (e. g. `coap+gatt://id-SomeInternalIdentifier/.well-known/core`), but must be aware that those can not be expressed towards anything outside the local stack -- the same way they would avoid using IPv6 zone identifiers or URIs whose host name is `localhost`.

 ### Scheme-free alternative